Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Introduction

 However, in a sharp contrast, entanglement entropy in the DSSYK model \cite{Goel:2023svz} and its place in the holographic dictionary beyond the AdS$_2$ limit \cite{Tang:2024xgg} remains much less developed than holographic complexity as Krylov complexity \cite{Ambrosini:2024sre,Rabinovici:2023yex,Heller:2024ldz,Aguilar-Gutierrez:2025mxf,Aguilar-Gutierrez:2025hty,Aguilar-Gutierrez:2025pqp,Aguilar-Gutierrez:2025sqh,Balasubramanian:2024lqk,Ambrosini:2025hvo,Fu:2025kkh}).
-So far, the literature has not addressed how to define reduced density matrices in chord space to evaluate the entanglement entropy, which is one of the contributions in this work, given that the model evolving in time has no spatial extend to define spatial subregions.\footnote{Alternative approaches to the one in this works for defining entanglement entropy in this setting, is to evaluate entanglement between different flavors of SYK models \cite{Iizuka:2024die} (which we comment about in Sec. \ref{ssec:outlook bdry}); or considering entropy differences between states in a time-band \cite{Jensen:2024dnl} from an algebraic approach, which has been associated with entanglement in spatial subregions in \cite{Mertens:2025rpa}.}
+So far, the literature has not addressed how {to evaluate the entanglement entropy in the double-scaled algebras of the DSSYK model}, which is one of the contributions in this work.\footnote{An alternative approach to the one in this work for defining entanglement entropy in this setting is to evaluate entanglement between different flavors of SYK models \cite{Iizuka:2024die} (which we comment about in Sec.~\ref{ssec:outlook bdry}); or considering entropy differences between states in a time-band \cite{Jensen:2024dnl} from an algebraic approach, which has been associated with entanglement in spatial subregions in \cite{Mertens:2025rpa}.}

-\paragraph{Edge Modes}Generally, the holographic duality can be expressed as an isomorphism between the physical bulk Hilbert space (after imposing gauge constraints, including diffeomorphism invariance) and the boundary theory Hilbert space (e.g.~\cite{Lin:2022rbf,Colafranceschi:2023moh}).
-For this reason, when considering entanglement entropy as a measure of correlation between states in the boundary theory, it is natural to ask: \begin{quote} \emph{Should the entanglement entropy in the boundary theory also be interpreted in terms of physical bulk Hilbert space entanglement?} \end{quote} We will argue that this is correct in our setting.
-To answer the question, we need to know how to disentangle (i.e.~factorize) the bulk states, i.e.~to bipartition a general Hilbert space $\mathcal{H}_{LR}$ into subsystem factors $\mathcal{H}_{L/R}$ of the form